ChristophReich1996/Yeast-in-Microstructures-Dataset/README.md

 ## Dataformat

-The dataset is split into a training, validation and test set.
+The dataset is split into a training, validation, and test set.
 Please refer to the paper for more information on this.

 ```
 ├── test